finagle/finch/docs.md

 val endpoint = Auth ! respond !
 TurnJsonIntoHttp
 ```

-The best practices on what to choose for data transformation are following
+The best practices on what to choose for data transformation are following:

 * Services should be used when the request is not required for the transformation.
 * Otherwise, pure Finagle filters should be used.